 - Most adults 18 and over should get 1½ - 2 cups of fruit per day.
-Just like vegetables, get a wide variety of fruits with all of the various colors to reap the most benefits.
+Just like vegetables, get a wide variety of fruits with various colors to reap the most benefits.

 - Active individuals with higher calorie needs would likely be okay with a 3rd cup/serving per day.

 - Including chicken, turkey, fish and other seafood, eggs, tofu/tempeh, beans/legumes/lentils, nuts and nut butter, leaner cuts of pork and beef.

 - Most adults need a minimum of 5 - 6½ ounces/servings of protein per day.
 Remember that you will get protein from other sources such as whole grains and dairy